cshinaver/TypeRight/README.md

 To build the files, change into the build directory and run:
 `$ cmake ..`

+On the engineering machines, you will have to do
+`$ cmake -G "Unix Makefiles" ..`
+from the build directory

 This will analyze your system and create a makefile in that directory.
 To make the executables run:
 `$ make`